 The screener provides an overview of the high-leverage (1) content specifications and (2) implementation features of a comprehensive assessment literacy effort as well as the (3) institutional readiness considerations for applying an assessment literacy effort within a school context.
 Details for each of these three elements can be found in the corresponding [Research Synthesis] and referenced resources.
 The screener is based on a guiding framework inspired by salient standards for classroom assessment and educator assessment literacy, as well as a systematic review of professional learning implementation.
 Content specification domains are related to program outcomes for K-12 teachers and leaders that comprehensively define educator assessment literacy capacities for educational assessment (classroom and other assessments such as state tests and school- or district-based assessments).
-Implementation feature domains are related to the prerequisite conditions within the school building that need to be met to implement a professional learning program with fidelity and appropriate adaptation.
+Implementation feature domains are design features in a professional learning program that are intended to support the attainment of program outcomes.
+Institutional readiness domains are related to the prerequisite conditions within the school building that need to be met to implement a professional learning program with fidelity and appropriate adaptation.
 These foundational knowledge and skills fall along a mastery continuum where educators move from novice to expert over time with practice and feedback.
-Leaders (e.g., school principals, instructional coaches, district leaders, etc.) need additional knowledge and skills based on their roles within the school or district leaders, etc.) need additional knowledge and skills based on their roles within the school or district leaders, etc.) need additional knowledge and skills based on their roles within the school or district leaders, etc.) need additional knowledge and skills not a selection or district layer.
+Leaders (e.g., school principals, instructional coaches, district leaders, etc.) need additional knowledge and skills based on their roles within the system, the critical nature of supporting teachers in their efforts, and the incoherence that can be created by decisions made about assessments at the school or district layer.
 The mastery continuum can be found in the Research Synthesis because it is an outcome of high-quality professional learning, not a selection criterion.